zio/zio/docs/howto/migrate/migration-guide.md

 As we can see, the migration is quite straightforward, and it doesn't require much extra work.

-We moved it to a separate module called `zio-managed` that users can depend on for backward compatibility.
-So, if we have a lot of code that used `ZManaged` and we just don't want to deal with it right now we can still use the `ZManaged` data type and compile our code.
+For reasons of backward compatibility, `ZManaged` won't actually be deleted, but rather, moved to a separate library called `zio-managed` that our ZIO 2.0 application can depend on.
+However, ZIO Core, including ZIO Streams and ZIO Test, will no longer use `ZManaged`.

-So if we are not ready to migrate completely to the new `Scope` approach, we can add the `zio-managed` dependency into the `build.sbt` file:
+So, if we have a lot of code that used `ZManaged` and we are not ready to deal with it right now we can still use the `ZManaged` data type and compile our code.
+We can add the `zio-managed` dependency into the `build.sbt` file:

 ```scala
 libraryDependencies += "dev.zio" %% "zio-managed" % "<2.x version>"